Skip to Content

 Leyla is a happy five-year-old who loves playing outdoors, having tea parties, and playing with playdoh and other sensory toys.

-Before coming to Everyday Independence, Leyla’s language, independence, self-care and social skills were limited.
+Leyla’s parents engaged Everyday Independence for early childhood supports (early childhood intervention services) to help develop her everyday skills.
 Leyla just wanted to be a ‘big girl’ and do things more for herself, and let others know what she wanted.

 When asked about her time with Leyla, Sonia said;